duyler/docs/pages/en/docs/event-bus.md

 `string|Closure|null $argumentFactory` - An anonymous function or invokable class for build the action argument.

-`?string $contract` - The return type of the action.
+`?string $type` - The return type of the action.

+`bool $immutable` - establishes the possibility of using mutable types of returned values.

 `string|Closure|null $rollback` - An anonymous function or invokable class that is called to roll back an action if an exception is thrown anywhere in the program.